logzio/logz-docs/_source/no-search/p8s-importing-dashbds.md

 contributors:
   - yberlinger
 ---
-_draft_

-You can import your existing dashboards to Logz.io either manually or via a bulk process.
+You can import your existing dashboards to Logz.io via a manual process.
+The option to import your dashboords via a bulk process will be available in the future!

 For the record, notification endpoints and dashboard annotations are not imported: You'll need to recreate them in Logz.io.
 See [Notification endpoints](/user-guide/integrations/endpoints.html) and [Annotations](/user-guide/infrastructure-monitoring/annotations/)for more information.